 - Fellows are scheduled for approximately 30 half-day clinics across the three years of fellowship

 - Perinatology Rounds – Discuss upcoming high-risk deliveries and management of current inpatients

-- Neuro-NICU Rounds – Multidisciplinary discussion with Neurology, Neurosurgery, Therapists and NICU service of patients with neurological injuries.
-Also includes monthly Neuroradiology Conference.
+- Neuro-NICU Rounds – Multidisciplinary discussion with Neurology, Neurosurgery, Therapists, and NICU service of patients with neurological injuries.
+Also includes the monthly Neuroradiology Conference.